hudson in new york

 Hudson Map

 Now, it’s more like a stylish northern outpost of Brooklyn.
-It’s extra popular this year with Manhattanites and Brooklynites making a permanent move out of the city.
+It’s extra popular now, with Manhattanites and Brooklynites making a permanent move out of the city.
 Hudson is just 2.5 hours north of New York City via train, and the area is simply gorgeous, so I can see why the move is so tempting.
 The town’s heritage architecture has been carefully restored, and the surrounding landscapes are idyllic.
 It’s easy to see why the region inspired the Hudson River School, one of the most important artistic movements in the United States.

 For any Gossip Girl fans reading, Hudson is the town that the Humphreys’ mother flees to when she leaves her family.
 Hudson is pretty great so I can see why the fictional Alison Humphrey decided to escape Brooklyn.